tpfau/2022-09-20-workshop/content/_index.md

   (during or after the workshop) we will ask you to give us actual participation numbers and also provide us with the affiliation contry/countries of the participants and their career stage/ job type.
+  If it is helpful for your organization, we can also list your registration link here.

 </div>